chrsmj/pngnx23299/README.md

 # pngnx23299

-**An Ansible Role for installing FreePBX 17 on Asterisk 20 on Debian 12**
+**An Ansible Role for installing Asterisk and FreePBX 17 on Debian 12**

 *Currently for testing purposes only.*